 When Irish and Scottish immigrants arrived in America, they were pleased to find a native fruit of North America perfect for continuing this practice: the great pumpkin.
 It was bigger, softer and easier to carve than the original Irish tubers.
 Can you imagine making a Jack O'Lantern out of a beet?

 And so this Celtic tradition worked it's way into America's melting pot culture—today adding a key element to a very American holiday.

-Why not share a bit of the origins of the Jack O'Lantern with your kids this year, while you're busy carving away.
+Why not share a bit of the origins of the Jack-o'-Lantern with your kids this year, while you're busy carving away.
 Sure, it's a grim tale, but Halloween's the perfect time for a bit of the macabre!
 Pull out your carving knife, pull up your best storytelling chair, and throw a few turnips on the table for good measure.
-You just might spark a love for Irish folk tales, while you're sparking up your lanterns this Halloween.
+You just might spark a love for Irish folk tales, while you're lighting your lanterns this Halloween.